Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/03_Data-Organisation-and-File-Formats.md

 **Optional Activity:**

 - This activity follows the Library Carpentry lesson on file management.
 The Carpentry lessons include instructor notes and exercises and can be taught as "code-along" or self-paced activities.
 An optional hands-on activity is the Carpentry lesson about the Tidy Data principles.
-The Tidy Data activity would add another 120 mins to the lesson.
+The Tidy Data activity would add another 120&nbsp;mins to the lesson.

 ### Resources